sergiogallegos/OpenWebHMI/README.md

   - Use OpenSource Tools, Libraries and Frameworks.
   - Connect with Databases.
   - Connect with PLC's , include librarys like TCP/IP
-    - I'm going to start testing on AllenBradley
+    - AllenBradley, Siemens, Beckhoff, etc
-  - Use as HMI or SCADA to run in any Operation System (Windows, Linux, MacOS)
+  - Run in any OS (Windows, Linux, MacOS)

 Features
 ------